siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 24: Horses by Country Bred*

 #### Top Ten Sires Represented by Offspring Count
 Figure 25 below shows the top ten sires of championship competitors by number of offspring.
 The stallion with the most offspring competing was Sandro Hit (24).
 The rest of the top ten were Sir Donnerhall I (18), Furstenball (17), Jazz (13), Rotspon (12), Fidertanz (12), Florestan I (11), Hotline (10), Grand Galaxy Win (9), Florencio I (9), and Sir Sinclair (9).
-The three-way tie for ninth place in the top ten means there are actually eleven horses in this category.
+The three-way tie for ninth place in the top ten means there are actually eleven sires represented in this chart.

 ![Top Ten Sires](images/top-10-sires.png)